 Lying on your life insurance application is not a good idea.
 If you’re worried about approval or high rates and want to get more affordable coverage for your family, glossing over medical or personal history details may seem harmless.
 Still, it can have some very negative consequences.

-Here are just three reasons—outside of the fact that it’s not the right thing to do—why you shouldn’t omit details or lie on your life insurance application:
+Aside from the apparent reason that it’s not the right thing to do, let’s explore three reasons why you shouldn’t omit information or lie on your life insurance application.

-The insurance companies have many resources that allow them to confirm the information you give on your application.
-The three main ones include:
+Insurance companies have a wealth of resources that make it possible to confirm the information on your application.
+The three most important are as follows:

-- The Medical Information Bureau (MIB) – contains both medical and non-medical information for fraud detection purposes pulled directly from previous life and health applications that you’ve submitted.
+- The Medical Information Bureau (MIB) – a secure exchange of medical and non-medical information for fraud detection purposes pulled directly from previous life and health applications you’ve submitted.
+You authorize this exchange.

-- Your medical records – when you apply for life insurance you sign a medical records release authorization.
-This permits insurance companies to pull your records and review your medical history.
+- Your medical records – when you apply for life insurance, you sign a medical records release authorization permitting insurance companies to pull your records and review your medical history.

-After the contestability period as passed, the insurance company no longer has the right to investigate claims unless you committed outright fraud.
+After the contestability period has passed, the insurance company no longer has the right to investigate claims unless you committed fraud.

-Lying on your application for a chance at a lower premium just isn’t a wise decision.
-It puts your family at unnecessary risk—and isn’t protecting your family the reason that you wanted to get life insurance in the first place?
+Lying on your application for a chance at a lower premium just isn’t worth the risk.
+It puts your family at unnecessary risk—and isn’t protecting your family the reason you wanted to get life insurance in the first place?

-There’s never a good reason to be dishonest on your life insurance application, but it’s common to be concerned that your health history or lifestyle may make your term life insurance premiums too expensive for your budget.
+There’s never a good reason to be dishonest on your life insurance application.
+Still, it’s common to be concerned that your health history or lifestyle may make your term life insurance premiums too expensive for your budget.